sayan365/student-management-system/README.md

 4. **Update database configurations:**

-   - In the `db.php` file, ensure that the database credentials (username, password, and database name) match those of your local environment.
+   - In the `db.php` file, ensure the database credentials (username, password, and database name) match your local environment.

 ### Running the Application
 1. Start XAMPP: